saxap/jquery-grabgets/README.md

 jquery-GrabGets by <a href="http://dontforget.pro" target="blank">saxa:p</a>
 ==============

-Grab GET parameters from url and put, select and check elements of selected form
+Grab and parse GET parameters from url and put, select and check elements of selected form

 Requires jQuery v1.2 or later